PHPFusion/docs/phpfusion-development/sql-helpers/README.md

-# SQL Helper functions and functions for arrays output manipulation
+# SQL Helper functions

+Functions for manipulating SQL and arrays